 Keep reading to learn which social media platforms to consider, to get some good content ideas, and to learn about the best practices to follow for increasing followers and engagement.

 Social Media Platforms

-Whatever social media platforms you choose, be sure not to spread yourself too thin.
-It’s better to do one platform really well than have several social media accounts with no content and a mediocre effort.
+Whichever social media platforms you pick to have a presence on, just be sure not to spread yourself too thin.
+It’s better to do one or two platforms really well than to have several social media accounts that show little content and minimal effort.